-Imagine you are an interviewer and let me share with you three imaginary interviewees and their responses to the question, "What do you know about our industry sector?"
+Imagine you are an interviewer and let me share with you three imaginary interviewees and their responses to the question, "What do you know about our industry?"

-We would undoubtedly be fascinated by the different attitudes the three of them displayed.
-However, I think none of us would ever dream of employing the first two.
+We would undoubtedly be fascinated by the different attitudes the three of them displayed, but none of us would ever dream of employing the first two.

-Perhaps we wouldn't employ the last one either, but at least it shows a willingness to learn.
+Perhaps we wouldn't employ the last one either, but at least it is thought provoking and shows a willingness to learn.

 I am a proactive director and business leader who is intent on providing, in the most ethical manner possible, discreet and confidential career management services to individuals.
 My ultimate aim, my…